FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/filecoin-ethdenver-2025.md

     - title: Private Luncheon.
 Hosted by Storacha, Sponsored by Filecoin Foundation
       start-date: 2025-02-26T14:30:00.000Z
       location: "Denver, CO "
+      description: On February 26th, the Storacha Network is hosting an exclusive, invite-only luncheon at ETHDenver, bringing together top developers, ecosystem partners, and web3 innovators for a curated networking experience.
+This private gathering is designed to foster meaningful conversations, explore collaboration opportunities, and provide an inside look at how Storacha is shaping the future of decentralized storage.
+Attendees will enjoy a thoughtfully crafted meal, engaging discussions, and a chance to connect with some of the brightest minds in the space.
+This event is invite-only with limited seating, ensuring a high-value experience for all participants.
 seo:
   twitter:
     card: summary